mdalzell/mattdalzell.com/src/content/about.md

 Software Engineer (Contractor) - *(July 2019 - Oct 2020)*

 * Improved the reliability of REST APIs via proactive monitoring, contributing to a 112% increase in mobile app appointment bookings at BMW and MINI dealerships worldwide.
-* Built C#/.NET Core microservices to facilitate dealership payment events using Azure Event Hubs for Kafka.
+* Built C#/.NET Core microservices as part of a distributed system to facilitate dealership payments using Azure Event Hubs for Kafka.
 * Created a NestJS/NodeJS composite service as a backend for frontend (BFF) for the My BMW mobile application, orchestrating multiple microservices into a single appointment booking API for the client.
 * Implemented a reusable Flutter widget that supports multiple types of dealership appointment scheduling in the My BMW app.
 * Constructed Jenkins CI/CD pipelines using custom Docker images and Azure infrastructure managed by Terraform.